okinawa-dev/okinawa.js/readme.md

 - [ ] Better audio system
 - [ ] Item collections in the scene (multiple layers of items)
 - [ ] Upload more examples of how to use the engine
-- [ ] A manual/tutorial would be useful, don't you think?
+- [ ] Some documentation or tutorial would be useful, don't you think?

-I started this just to learn something about javascript, so...

-- Is the code orthodox?
-Maybe not, as I'm not used to most javascript coding conventions.
-Feel free to point anything you found or to improve it.
-- Did I learn a lot?
-Sure I did.
-- Does it work?
-Yes it does.